PAID SEARCH MARKETING

 Ending eCommerce’s $3.8 billion problem, now more important than ever

-Paid search and paid social media spend has never been more important to online retail.
+Paid search and paid social media spend have never been more important to online retail.
 In the wake of covid19, genuine leads are vital for online retailers to bring new customers and achieve revenue growth.
 For PPC and social media managers, to everyone in the company, elimination of rising click fraud has become a core business priority.
 With such eye-watering money being lost every day on paid search, and growing, click fraud detection is vital insurance to protect online campaigns from crashing and burning.
 It has become a top priority to secure the future of online retail, bringing back real customers and killing off crooked clicks.